shahraizali/awesome-django/README.md

 *Packages that help manage the configurability of projects.*

 * [django-configurations](https://github.com/jezdez/django-configurations/) - A helper for organizing Django project settings by relying on well established programming patterns.
+* [django-constance](https://github.com/jezdez/django-constance/) - A Django app for storing dynamic settings in pluggable backends (Redis and Django model backend built in) with an integration with the Django admin app.
 * [python-decouple](https://github.com/henriquebastos/python-decouple/) - Strict separation of config from code.

 ## Storage